 Our Blue Mountains tour Sydney offers you an opportunity to visit the amazing wilderness that is at Sydney’s doorstep.
-The area is an amazing world heritage listed wilderness at the door of a world-class city of 5 million people (only 70kms from the CBD).
+The area is an amazing world heritage listed wilderness at the door of a world-class city of 5 million people (only 70kms from the Sydney CBD).
 The National Park is mostly virgin bush, and with an area of 2690 square kilometres, is larger than the country of Luxembourg.
 The Greater Blue Mountains area at 11,400 square kms is larger than countries such as Lebanon and Jamaica.
 Explorers and convict labour carved out access to the area roughly 200 years ago.
 Many of its roads are constructed from the beautiful Hawkesbury sandstone that abounds in the area.
-Back then it took 21 days to travel what now takes an hour and a half.
+Back then it took 21 days to travel from Sydney.
+The route now takes an hour and a half.

 Our Blue Mountains feature one of the world’s largest eucalyptus forests with beautiful steep yellow Hawkesbury sandstone cliffs, deep green forested valleys and fresh clean mountain air.
 It is called the “Blue” Mountains due to the slight blue colour seen from a distance, as a result of the forest’s evaporating eucalyptus oil.
 The national park sports a great diversity of wildlife including flora and fauna not found anywhere else in the world.
 In addition to possibly seeing kangaroos, you may be lucky enough to see goannas, black or sulphur crested cockatoos, rosellas, rainbow lorikeets or other Australian fauna.

 We stop at excellent viewpoints to look out over the valley floor and brilliantly coloured sandstone cliff walls.
 Here we see amazing landscapes, breathtaking scenery, possibly see some kangaroos, native birds (including cockatoos, magpies, kookaburras, rainbow lorikeets, galahs and king parrots) and other wildlife.
 People come to admire, bushwalk, orienteer, rockclimb, abseil, mountain bike, horse ride and basically get back to nature.
 Its clean air and natural beauty are a drawcard for people from all over the world.
 Katoomba, the area’s largest town, is home to the world’s steepest railway, an ex mining railway.